Brand name: Lovaza

-Adjunct to dietary therapy to reduce very high (≥500 mg/dL) triglyceride concentrations in adults.1 2 8 Efficacy in reducing risk of pancreatitis or risk of cardiovascular morbidity or mortality in these patients not established.1 2 8
+Adjunct to dietary therapy to reduce triglyceride concentrations in adults with severe hypertriglyceridemia (triglyceride concentration ≥500 mg/dL).
+Efficacy in reducing risk of pancreatitis or risk of cardiovascular morbidity or mortality not established.

-Has been used as monotherapy to reduce high (200–499 mg/dL) triglyceride concentrations† in adults.2 13 However, because most of these patients are expected to receive statins as initial therapy,2 4 some experts state that efficacy should be further evaluated in patients receiving concomitant statin therapy.2 Preliminary data indicate additive effects on reduction of triglyceride and VLDL-cholesterol concentrations when used with statins.2 8 9 13 14 15
+Has been used as monotherapy to reduce high (200–499 mg/dL) triglyceride concentrations† [off-label] in adults.
+However, because most of these patients are expected to receive statins as initial therapy, efficacy should be further evaluated in patients receiving concomitant statin therapy.
+Additive effects on reduction of triglyceride and VLDL-cholesterol concentrations observed when used with statins.

 Prevention of Cardiovascular Events

-Marine- and plant-derived omega-3 fatty acids (i.e., EPA, DHA, α-linolenic acid) have been used for primary† or secondary prevention† of CHD.3 4 5 10 However, additional studies needed to confirm and further define the health benefits of omega-3 fatty acids for such use.3 4 5 (See Prevention of Cardiovascular Events under Dosage and Administration.)
+Marine- and plant-derived omega-3 fatty acids (i.e., EPA, DHA, α-linolenic acid) have been used for primary† [off-label] or secondary prevention† [off-label] of atherosclerotic cardiovascular disease (ASCVD).

 Omega-3-acid Ethyl Esters Dosage and Administration